 In late 2013, it acquired the remaining phase of the 283,000-sq. ft.
 Wilton River Park shopping center in Fairfield County, Connecticut.
 Kimco also sold its industrial portfolio to leading Mexican industrial real estate investment trust Terrafina.

-Kimco also reemphasized in 2015 its global and portfolio expansion strategy though investments in institutional joint venture partnerships.
 In the past, the REIT has acquired retail properties and development projects in Canada through a partnership with Canadian REIT RioCan.
 It once had established similar arrangements in Mexico, Brazil, Peru, Puerto Rico, and Chile, however in 2013, the REIT began exiting markets in Mexico and South America (including Brazil and Peru) due to poor market conditions in those regions.
 During 2014, the company sold 27 properties in Latin America for a total aggregate sales price of $833.5 million, with plans to refocus the proceeds toward more investment in the US.
 In 2015 Kimco began exiting its Canada investments, as well.
 By mid-2016 the REIT's portfolio was located entirely in the US and Puerto Rico.